Do you want to learn how to get a story on the local news, but don’t know where to start?

 Bland.
 Boring.
 Not a story.

 You may think it is interesting, because you’ve sweated over your business day and night, but journalists don’t.
+You must help a reporter out.

 News stories don’t sell products or services – that’s what adverts are for.
 News stories get aired on editorial merit, not because you pay a fee for them.